rubyreferences/rubyref/developing/irb.md

   -W[level=2]       Same as `ruby -W`
-  --inspect         Use `inspect` for output (default except for bc mode) --noinspect       Don't use inspect for output --readline        Use Readline extension module --noreadline      Don't use Readline extension module --prompt prompt-mode
+  --inspect         Use `inspect` for output (default except for bc mode) --noinspect       Don't use inspect for output --multiline       Use multiline editor module --nomultiline     Don't use multiline editor module --singleline      Use singleline editor module --nosingleline    Don't use singleline editor module --colorize        Use colorization
+  --nocolorize      Don't use colorization
+  --prompt prompt-mode
   --prompt-mode prompt-mode
                     Switch prompt mode.
 Pre-defined prompt modes are `default`, `simple`, `xmp` and `inf-ruby` --inf-ruby-mode   Use prompt appropriate for inf-ruby-mode on emacs.
-                    Suppresses --readline.
+                    Suppresses --multiline and --singleline.
   --simple-prompt   Simple prompt mode
   --noprompt        No prompt mode
   --tracer          Display trace for each execution of commands.
   --back-trace-limit n
                     Display backtrace top n and tail n.
 The default value is 16.
-  --irb_debug n     Set internal debug level to n (not for popular use) -v, --version     Print the version of irb
+  -v, --version     Print the version of irb
 ```